King-in-Council

 The King-in-Council or the Queen-in-Council, depending on the gender of the reigning monarch, is a constitutional term in a number of states.
-In a general sense, it would mean the monarch exercising executive authority, usually in the form of approving orders, on the advice of the country's executive council.
+In a general sense, it refers to the monarch exercising executive authority, usually in the form of approving orders, on the advice of the country's privy council or executive council.

+In countries where the reigning monarch is represented by a viceroy, derivative terms are used instead, such as Governor in Council or Lieutenant Governor in Council.

 Norway

-In Norway, the King in Council (Kongen i statsråd) refers to the meetings of the King and the Council of State (the Cabinet), wherein matters of importance and major decisions are made.
-The Council meets at the Royal Palace, normally every Friday.
+In Norway, the King in Council (Kongen i statsråd) refers to the meetings of the king and the Council of State (the Cabinet), wherein matters of importance and major decisions are made.
+The council meets at the Royal Palace, normally every Friday.
 These meetings are chaired by the monarch or, if he is ill or abroad, crown prince (the monarch's heir).
 In Norway's constitution, King in Council refers to the formal Government of Norway, whereas merely King means the appointed ministry that the law refers to may alone act with complete authority on the matter assigned in the particular law.

 A decision that is taken in the State Council under the sovereign's leadership is considered to be a royal decree.
 If the crown prince chairs, they are crown prince resolutions.
 When neither the monarch nor the crown prince chairs, resolutions adopted are called government resolutions.